-Each Issuing Authority shall review the Application independently and hold separate technical review public hearings.
-In addition, Issuing Authorities may, by mutual agreement and with the consent of the applicant, conduct a joint public hearing in order to consolidate the hearing process.
+Each issuing authority shall review the application independently and hold separate technical review public hearings.
+In addition, issuing authorities may, by mutual agreement and with the consent of the applicant, conduct a joint public hearing in order to consolidate the hearing process.

-In preparation to act on the Master Application, criteria for evaluation shall include, but not be limited, to the following:
+In preparation to act on the master application, criteria for evaluation shall include, but not be limited, to, the following:

-- 1. Completeness and technical adequacy of all submissions; - 2.
-Determination that development at this location conforms to the purpose of the Zoning By-Law which includes promoting and conserving the health and general welfare of the inhabitants of the Town, to secure safety from fire, confusion or congestion; to facilitate the adequate provision of transportation, water, sewerage, and other public services, to avoid undue concentrations of population; to guide development of housing; to encourage the most appropriate patterns of land-use and to increase the desirability of the Town as a place to live and work; - 3.
-Conformity with the requirements of these rules and compliance with the Zoning By-law and any other applicable by-laws and regulations; - 4.
-Determination, based upon the Development Impact Statement, that the Project, as designed, will not cause substantial and irreversible damage to the environment, which damage could be avoided or ameliorated through an alternative development plan.

-B. Action Required within 180 Days

-- Each Issuing Authority shall file a written decision with the Town Clerk within seven (7) days after the Public Hearing and within 180 days beginning the day after notification of completeness.
-Failure of any Town department to take action within 180 days of the acceptance of a complete Application shall be deemed approval with a very limited number of exceptions as provided by law. - 2.
-Within one (1) days after the filing of all Issuing Authority decisions with the Town Clerk, or after the expiration of 180 days of the acceptance of a complete Application, whichever occurs first, the Planner shall issue a Combined Notification Letter to the Applicant, with a copy to the Board of Selectmen, notifying the Applicant of the filing of all Issuing Authority decisions and of the failure of any Issuing Authority to file a decision.
+- (1) Completeness and technical adequacy of all submissions; - Determination that development at this location conforms to the purpose of the Zoning By-LawBylaw, which includes promoting and conserving the health and general welfare of the inhabitants of the Town; to secure safety from fire, confusion or congestion; to facilitate the adequate provision of transportation, water, sewerage; and other public services; to avoid undue concentrations of population; to guide development of housing; to encourage the most appropriate patterns of land -use; and to increase the desirability of the Town as a place to live and work; - (3) Conformity with the requirements of these rules and compliance with the Zoning By lawBylaw and any other applicable by lawsbylaws and regulations; - (4) Determination, based upon the development impact statement, that the project, as designed, will not cause substantial and irreversible damage to the environment, which damage could be avoided or ameliorated through an alternative development plan. - B. Action required within 180 days. - (1) Each issuing authority shall file a written decision with the Town Clerk within seven days after the public hearing and within 180 days beginning the day after notification of completeness.
+Failure of any Town department to take action within 180 days of the acceptance of a complete application shall be deemed approval with a very limited number of exceptions as provided by law. - (2) Within one daysday after the filing of all issuing authority decisions with the Town Clerk, or after the expiration of 180 days of the acceptance of a complete application, whichever occurs first, the Planner shall issue a combined notification letter to the applicant, with a copy to the Board of Selectmen, notifying the applicant of the filing of all issuing authority decisions and of the failure of any issuing authority to file a decision.